Skip to main content

 2

-Select the log or logs that define the monitor’s scope.
+Select the dataset(s) that define the monitor’s scope.

 3